antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - One USB for the keyfile (at least 1GB)
 - One USB for the bootable live USB OS (e.g. Debian 13 live)

-Installing FDE will destroy the existing data on the disk so remember to backup any important data before starting!
+Installing FDE will destroy ALL the existing data on the disk so remember to backup any important data before starting!

 # INSTALLATION